jchen1ca/walnut/image_augmentation.md

 -	Induce invariance and regularization, reduce model complexity.
 -	Improve generalization.
 -	Improve robustness, reduce overfitting.
--	Make a CNN model to be invariant to translation, viewpoint, size or illumination.
-[Link](https://openreview.net/forum?id=p84tly8c4zf)
+-	Make a CNN model to be invariant to translation, viewpoint, size or illumination. [[Yi Xu, et al, 2021]](https://openreview.net/forum?id=p84tly8c4zf)
 -	Artificially increase training and testing dataset even you have a small dataset

 **Cons:**
 -	Too much of image augmentation combined with other forms of regularization (weight L2, dropout) can cause the net to underfit.
 -	Too much image augmentation can lead to decreased accuracy in training and validation.
--	Data augmentation can bring data bias, i.e. the augmented data distribution can be quite different from the original one.
-[Link]( https://arxiv.org/abs/2010.01267)
+-	Data augmentation can bring data bias, i.e. the augmented data distribution can be quite different from the original one. [[Yi Xu, et al, 2020]]( https://arxiv.org/pdf/2010.01267.pdf)

 <a name='guidelines'></a>
 ## Data Augmentation Guidelines
 -	Data augmentation shall increase in information and a better basis for decision making.
--	Can focus on the feature and generalize it.
-[Link](https://arxiv.org/ftp/arxiv/papers/1901/1901.06032.pdf)
+-	Can focus on the feature and generalize it. [[Asifullah Khan, et al, 2020]](https://arxiv.org/ftp/arxiv/papers/1901/1901.06032.pdf)
 -	Avoid data basis which lead to divergence
 -	As soon as the transformations can result to an image semantically consistent, i.e. you still can tell it is a cat.
 -	Also can combine these transformations, for example, translate combined with rotate, stretch and shear,